Epcot International Flower and Garden Festival 2024

 Showtimes are 5:30 p.m., 6:45 pm. and 8:00 p.m. with seating on a first-come first-served basis.

 Garden Rocks Concert Series Dining Packages

-If you want reserved seating at the concerts, you can purchase a Garden Rocks Concert Series Dining Package which gives you either breakfast, lunch or dinner at a select Epcot restaurant and guaranteed seating at one of three evening concerts the same day.
+If you want reserved seating at the concerts, you can purchase a Garden Rocks Concert Series Dining Package which gives you either lunch or dinner at a select Epcot restaurant and guaranteed seating at one of three evening concerts the same day.

 The meals are either a three course meal or a full buffet plus a non-alcoholic drink depending upon location.

 In previous years Disney offered several special festival tours but apart from the Behind the Seeds Tour which is offered year round, there do not appear to be any festival tours available this year.
 The rest of this article is for historical interest

 There are several tours you can take whilst at the festival.
 Most of the tours incur an additional charge and it is recommended that you make a reservation in advance.
 They are all walking tours so make sure you are wearing suitable footwear and for the longer tours you should also make sure you have ample water available.

 First introduced in 2017, the Royal Tea Garden Tour at the United Kingdom pavilion lasts around 45 minutes.
 Guests receive a guided tour through an English tea garden to learn a little of the history of growing and blending tea.
 The price is $20 plus tax per person and includes tea and scones after the tour.